Before You Start

-- Counsellors and the departments involved will review requests for the English as Language Learner Classes.
+- Counsellors and the departments involved will review requests for the English Language Learner Classes.

 - Many B.C.
 Universities require students to complete a Modern Language to the grade 11 level for admission.

-Counsellors make initial visits to Grade 7 Feeder schools.
+Counsellors make initial visits to Grade 7 schools in catchment (English & French Immersion).

-Course Planning Information Session for parents of students in grades 7 to 11 presented during Open House/Fine Arts Night.
+VIRTUAL Course Planning Information Session for parents of students in grades 7 (7pm ZOOM Webinar)